radioblahaj/break/README.md

 ### Software

-1. Flash `sy.ino` onto the Pico.
+1. Flash `sy.ino` onto the Pico
-2. On a computer teathered to the pico via USB cable, run the ExpressJS server.
+2. On a computer teathered to the pico via USB cable, install the node modules (`npm install`) and run the ExpressJS server (`node index.js`)
 3. On a mobile device, navigate the https://[computer ip]:3000